Int2Int: a framework for mathematics with transformers: Getting started: two worked-out examples

 \subsection{Out of the box: predicting the rank of elliptic curves}

 Int2Int can also be run from a pre-computed dataset.
-The data files (one train set, one test set) should be text files, with one example per line, input and output, separated by a tabulation, written as tokens separated by spaces.
-See section~\ref{sec:format} for more information about data file and how to produce them.
-Here we train a model on a database of elliptic curves and their ranks, created from the database the LFMDB database~\cite{lfmdb}, by Barinder Banwait.
-The data files can be down loaded from ....
-I assume they are copied in a directory named \texttt{/data}.
+The data files (one train set, one test set) should be text files, with one example per line, input and output, separated by a tab key, and written as tokens separated by spaces.
+See section~\ref{sec:format} for more information about data files and how to produce them.
+In this example, we train a model on a dataset of elliptic curves, extracted from the LMFDB database~\cite{lmfdb}.
+The dataset can be found in the subdirectory \texttt{/data}, and contains 1,010,000 elliptic curves, defined by the five parameters in their Weierstrass equation $y^2+a_1 x y + a_3 y = x^3 + a_2 x^2 +a_4 x + a_6$ and the ranks of the associated Mordell-Weil group.
+The train set has one million curves, the test set 10,000.

-The data sets include 3,810,000 elliptic curves in the training set, and 10,000 in the test set.
 The first four lines of the training set are:\\ \texttt{